Stomp (theatrical show): 2000–present

 In 2007, Stomp Out Loud opened in Las Vegas at Planet Hollywood Resort & Casino with an expanded cast and performed inside a theatre specifically created for the production.

 In August 2012, Stomp contributed to the musical segment of the 2012 Summer Olympics closing ceremony in London.

-"The Gang Goes to Hell: Part 2" is the tenth episode of the eleventh season of It's Always Sunny in Philadelphia televised on FXX, 19 March 2016.
-It is the season finale and the conclusion from the previous episode "The Gang Goes to Hell."
-The gang is locked in the brig of a Christian chartered cruise ship for their various crimes and offenses to other passengers and begin using their bodies and contents of the brig to create a rhythmic production in the style of Stomp.

 In October 2017, the show’s creators, Luke Cresswell and Steve McNicholas, announced that the London show would end its 15-year run in January 2018 but were quoted in an article in The Stage as stating that "its closure would not mark the end of Stomp in London."

-In July 2019, Stomp was the subject of the US sitcom American Dad!.
-When his uncle dies and leaves him with a large inheritance, Stan Smith goes against his family's wishes for a trip to New York City and uses the money to buy the rights to the Broadway musical Stomp instead.

-Stomp were unable to perform in 2020 due to the COVID-19 pandemic.

 The New York production closed on 8 January 2023 after over 11,000 performances.